|

 No. But I am stating the obvious fact that you won't make many friends today believing in liberty, objectivity, reason, and free enterprise.
 You aren't alone, but you aren't popular, either.

-It's true that there's no nobility per se in losing.
-Yet there's none, at all, in selling your soul to the devil for a few pieces of silver.
+there's none, at all, in selling your soul to the devil for a few

 For me, Memorial Day evokes conflicting emotions.